 Essentials of Bailment in Indian Contract Act

 There are various Essentials of bailment in the Indian Contract Act which must be there.
-Let’s discuss essential elements of a contract of bailment:-
+Let’s discuss the essential elements of a contract of bailment:-

 Contract